Jump to a topic

 Motion during shoot

-You can use a Milapse head ($195) combined with the Open Moco timeismotion software to add pan and tilt to your Time-lapse movies.
-The software and tripodhead are designed specifically for motion in Time-lapse, being able to move very slowly and create natural looking motion (ease-in and out).
+You can use a Dynamic Perception setup combined with the Open Moco software to add pan and tilt to your time-lapse movies.
+The software and tools are designed specifically for motion in time-lapse, being able to move very slowly and create natural looking motion (ease-in and out).

 Motion in post